wotakuro/MixedShadowSample/README.md

 ## Why?
- - Reduce the rendering cost.Because we should only care around the Character.<br/>
+ - This makes the rendering shadow cost lower.Because we should only care around the Character.<br/>
  - We can make ShadowMapTexture lower resolution because the shadow distance become shorter.<br/>
  - BG shadows are baked.
 So its quality is high.